How Rapid Prototyping Is Transforming the Jewelry Industry

-In the jewelry making world, SLA (or digital light projection) and SLS are some of the most popular technologies used because of their high resolution capabilities.
-However, FDM can be suitable for producing early stage conceptual models and metal 3D printing processes, such as selective laser melting (SLM), can be used to produce final pieces from a limited range of materials.
+In the jewelry-making world, SLA (or digital light projection) and SLS are some of the most popular technologies used because of their high-resolution capabilities.
+However, FDM can be suitable for producing early-stage conceptual models and metal 3D printing processes, such as selective laser melting (SLM), which can be used to produce final pieces from a limited range of materials.

 If a design is flawed or not up to the designer’s standards, it can easily be digitally edited and re-printed, all without adding significant material costs or time.